salemsajjad/Vitis-HLS-Sequential/01-Shift_Register/README.md

 # First Exmaple of using D flip flop and registers in Vitis HLS

-In this example I've design a simple register containing three D flip flops.
+In this example I've designed a simple shift register containing three D flip flops.

 The picture shows the HLS shift register module containing one binary input and three binary outputs: